grvsmth/languagelab/README.md

 could also be used to practice dialect or gender speech, song or even instrumental music.

+There are two parts to the application: the backend *Library*, written in Python to work with Django, and the frontend *Client*, written in Javascript to work with React.

 ## Requirements

-The full list of backend requirements is at [requirements.txt], but the main requirements are Django, the Django Rest Framework and Django-taggit.
-The frontend requirements are as follows:
+The full list of Library requirements is at [requirements.txt], but the main requirements are Django, the Django Rest Framework and Django-taggit.
+The Client requirements are as follows:

 * React and React-DOM
 * Moment.js